loopbackio/loopback-next/examples/socketio/README.md

 # @loopback/example-socketio

-This examples gives a basic implementation of socketio with loopback 4.
+This example gives a basic implementation of socketio with loopback 4.

 This shows how to get base setup done.